-Although experts and non-experts can understand and use natural hazard information in decision making, their decisions may change based on how the information is presented.
-For example, for flood risk, a sample of non-experts indicated that, "within 40 years, there's a 33% probability of a flood," even though they represent the same likelihood of flooding (Keller et al. 2006).
-Similarly, the way information is shown for other hazards such as wind, hurricanes, snow, and precipitation has been shown to affect decisions in experts (e.g., Nadav-Greenberg et al. 2008b; Cox et al. 2013) and non-experts (e.g., Ibrekk and Morgan 1987; Abraham et al. 2015; Ruginski et al. 2015).
-However, in one study on hurricanes, non-experts perceived no significant difference in the likelihood of a hurricane striking a location when the hurricane forecasts showed the forecast track only, uncertainty cone only, or forecast track with an uncertainty cone (Wu et al. 2014).
-These studies suggest that further research needs to be conducted on the effect of information design on decision making.
+Although experts and nonexperts can understand and use natural hazard information in decision-making, their decisions may change based on how the information is presented.
+For example, for flood risk, a sample of nonexperts indicated that, "within 40 years, there's a 33% probability of a flood" was riskier than "each year, there's a 1% probability of a flood," even though they represent the same likelihood of flooding (Keller et al. 2006).
+Similarly, the way information is shown for other hazards, such as wind, hurricanes, snow, and precipitation, has been shown to affect decisions in experts (e.g., Nadav-Greenberg et al. 2008b; Cox et al. 2013) and nonexperts (e.g., Ibrekk and Morgan 1987; Abraham et al. 2015; Ruginski et al. 2015).
+However, in one study on hurricanes, nonexperts perceived no significant difference in the likelihood of a hurricane striking a location when the hurricane forecasts showed the forecast track only, uncertainty cone only, or the forecast track with an uncertainty cone (Wu et al. 2014).
+These studies suggest that further research needs to be conducted on the effect of information design on decision-making.

-One subset of research on decision making investigates whether giving more detailed information about a natural hazard affects respondents' decisions.
-Providing probabilistic forecast information rather than deterministic forecast information has been shown to encourage more economically rational decisions for both experts (e.g., Kirschenbaum and Arruda 1994; St. John et al. 2000; Nadav-Greenberg et al. 2008b; Riveiro et al. 2014) and non-experts (e.g., Joslyn et al. 2007; Nadav-Greenberg and Joslyn 2009; Roulston and Kaplan 2009; Joslyn and LeClerc 2012).
+One subset of research on decision-making investigates whether giving more detailed information about a natural hazard affects respondents' decisions.
+Providing probabilistic forecast information rather than deterministic forecast information has been shown to encourage more economically rational decisions for both experts (e.g., Kirschenbaum and Arruda 1994; St. John et al. 2000; Nadav-Greenberg et al. 2008b; Riveiro et al. 2014) and nonexperts (e.g., Joslyn et al. 2007; Nadav-Greenberg and Joslyn 2009; Roulston and Kaplan 2009; Joslyn and LeClerc 2012).
 Elaboration of the impact of a hazard also affects decisions: more serious volcanic eruption impacts encouraged more members of a community to take protective action (Ekker et al. 1988).

 Increasing the resolution of the hazard information has also been tested.
-In the United States, 124 reducing the size of tornado warnings from county-level to be polygons within and between counties had an effect on protective action, with more non-experts choosing to take protective action 126 when given smaller warning polygons proximate to their locations (Nagele and Trainor 2012).
-127 When testing between deterministic and probabilistic tornado warning graphics, Ash et al. (2014) 128 found that probabilistic forecasts encouraged non-expert protective action in the highest risk ar-129 eas.
-In addition, non-experts indicated a non-zero probability of a tornado occurring just outside 130 the warning areas, whereas with the deterministic polygon, the risk was perceived as localised to within the polygon (Ash et al. 2014).
-Providing airline pilots more information about the predicted 132 future location of nearby aircraft encouraged safer decisions to prevent collisions (Wickens et al. 133 2000).
+In the United States, reducing the size of tornado warnings from county level to be polygons within and between counties had an effect on protective action, with more nonexperts choosing to take protective action when given smaller warning polygons proximate to their locations (Nagele and Trainor 2012).
+When testing between deterministic and probabilistic tornado warning graphics, Ash et al. (2014) found that probabilistic forecasts encouraged nonexpert protective action in the highest risk areas.
+In addition, nonexperts indicated a nonzero probability of a tornado occurring just outside the warning areas, whereas with the deterministic polygon, the risk was perceived as localized to within the polygon (Ash et al. 2014).
+Providing airline pilots more information about the predicted future location of nearby aircraft encouraged safer decisions to prevent collisions (Wickens et al. 2000).
 These studies suggest that providing more information about a hazard encourages safer and more economically rational decisions.